cuducos/yaml.nvim/README.md

 ### No YAML parser?

-If you get a <code>no parser for 'yaml' language</code> error message, this means that you need to install a parser such as [`tree-sitter-yaml`](https://github.com/ikatyang/tree-sitter-yaml).
+If you get a <code>no parser for 'yaml' language</code> error message, this means you need to install a parser such as [`tree-sitter-yaml`](https://github.com/ikatyang/tree-sitter-yaml).
 From [Neovim's official `treesitter` docs](https://neovim.viio/doc/user/treesitter.html):

 > You can install more parsers manually, or with a plugin like [`nvim-treesitter`](https://github.com/nvim-treesitter/nvim-treesitter)